Sedgwick County removes recovery data from dashboard

 WICHITA, Kan.
-(KSNW)- Sedgwick County health department said it will no longer report how many cases are active and how many people are recovered.
+(KSNW) – The Sedgwick County Health Department said it will no longer report how many cases are active and how many people are recovered.
 They said the change is to help them better report the data.

 One reason the county is making this change is to account for what health officials call ‘long haulers’.